top of page

 EXTRA-LARGE TIRES

-An extra-large tire is a waste tire that, due to its size and construction, is more difficult to collect, transport, and process than a small passenger tire or a large truck tire.
-The cost for transporting and processing extra-large tires is also significantly higher than small or large tires.
+An extra-large tire (XL) is a waste tire that, due to its size and construction, is more difficult to collect, transport, and process than a small passenger or a large truck tire.

-Extra-large tires include tires such as a skid steer loader, excavation and mining equipment tire, heavy equipment tire such as a road grader, timber and farm implement, backhoe, and a heavy-duty truck.
-An extra-large tire has a rating of “G” or higher.
+XL tires include tires such as industrial, heavy construction, mining, a skid steer loader, excavation, heavy equipment, such as a road grader, timber and farm implement, backhoe, and a heavy-duty truck.
+An XL tire has a rating of “G” or higher.

 Contact Us